bbauska/meta-react-basics/README.md

 There are various ways to style JSX elements.

-Probably the simplest way to do this is using the **link** HTML element in the head of the **index.html** file in which your React app will mount.
+Probably the simplest way to do this is using the <b>link</b> HTML element in the head of the <b>index.html</b> file in which your React app will mount.

-The **href** attribute loads some CSS styles, probably with some CSS classes, and then, inside the function component's declarations, you can access those CSS classes using the **className** attribute.
+The <b>href</b> attribute loads some CSS styles, probably with some CSS classes, and then, inside the function component's declarations, you can access those CSS classes using the <b>className</b> attribute.

 ```
  function Promo(props) {